 While only applying to Contracts entered into after 1 July 2016, care should be taken in respect of Option agreements which may see the sale contract being formed after that date,

 Matters to be addressed in contracts include:

 - A warranty from the seller about their residence status for Australian Tax purposes

 - Operative provisions around settlement obligations (on both parties) if the regime applies.

 The ATO has a page, Foreign resident CGT withholding payments.

 If you have more queries regarding Foreign resident CGT, contact us

-Speak to a Business Development Officer today and make an appointment to speak with one of our Brisbane Property Lawyers.
+Speak to a client engagement team today and make an appointment to speak with one of our Property Lawyers.
 Call (07) 3252 0011.